Sifee27/Sifee27/README.md

 - 💻 Currently building: [DevDashboard](https://github.com/Sifee27/DevDashboard) – a personal productivity dashboard for developers
 - 🧠 Focused on full-stack web dev, automation, and developer tools
 - 🤖 2+ years of experience in competitive robotics
-- 🎯 Currently participating in [Shipwrecked](https://shipwrecked.devpost.com) and [Athena Hack Club](https://athena.hackclub.com) hackathons
+- 🎯 Currently participating in the [Athena Hack Club](https://athena.hackclub.com) hackathons
 - 🌈 Advocating for inclusive tech spaces and trans rights
 - 📚 Always learning and experimenting